9.92

 Brand has not yet taken action to push its suppliers to control environmental risks along their own supply chains.

-Brand has not yet publicly disclosed resource consumption and pollutant reduction target(s).
+Brand has publicly disclosed resource use and efficiency, and pollutant reduction target(s) and the progress made against these targets.

 Brand proactively discloses information in annual reports and other public documents, websites, social media platforms or other public channels about its work to improve supply chain environmental performance.